rmcastil/dotfiles/README.md

 1. Call `source plugin.vim` which is located in the `.config/nvim` directory.
 2. Call `call minpac#update()` to update the sourced plugins.

+## Personal Prereqs
+I usually use this when setting up a new mac.

+1. Installation of XCode.
+Note that it has to be opened at least once to complete it's installation.
+2. Go through each setting for new configurations